vpr-void/vpr-void/README.md

   * learning __Computer Science__ and __Web-Development__ .

-  * loves music and logical stuff .
+  * also loves music and design stuff .

   <br>